The Hidden Path to ECO4 Escalation

 Step 4 – Notify Trustmark – hot off the press – it seems Trustmark have started investigating at least some complaints (previously a source of huge frustration, rather than action)

-Step 5 – If you don’t know the name of your accrediting body, your installer, or the energy company funding works, file a Subject Access Request (SAR) with ECO.SAR@ofgem.gov.uk (provide proof of address).
+Step 5 – If you don’t know the name of your accrediting body, your installer, or the energy company funding works, file a Subject Access Request (SAR) with ECO.SAR@ofgem.gov.uk (provide proof of address) and separately with TrustMark.
 Be sure to specifically ask for details of the energy co, or they may not be provided.
-If Ofgem don’t provide these details, they should also be present on TrustMark’s data register.

 Step 7 – Apply public pressure: reviews on Google, Trustpilot, MoneySavingExpert, TrustMark site, and social media.

-Step 8 – File a complaint directly with the accrediting body and seperately with your PAS Coordinator.
+Step 9 – File a complaint directly with the accrediting body.
 State:

 “My MP is being notified, and if unresolved within 28 days, I will escalate to the Department of Energy Security and Net Zero.”